IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

   option.

-- The CARD’s **resulting data** must *also* be expressed in terms of the person-centric and care context data model defined by this IHE CCG Profile.
+- The CARD’s **resulting data** must *also* be expressed in terms of the person-centric and care context data models defined by this IHE CCG Profile (in Volume-3 or Volume-4).

-- The minimum data set (MDS) for each CCG will be defined by a set of Collect Information (Questionnaire) CARDs with **one** CARD for each data element.
+- The minimum data set (MDS) for each CCG will be defined by a set of Collect Information (Questionnaire) CARDs with **one** CARD for each data element (e.g. blood pressure, weight, etc.).

 - A CCG **Folder** is defined using a FHIR PlanDefinition resource.
 This PlanDefinition will act as a container and reference the full set of